Managing a Natural Process

 Working Across Boundaries

 Wildfire is a great example of interagency cooperation and coordination.
 Federal agencies, state and local governments, and private contractors all play a role in managing fire in the park.
 For example, the National Park Service sometimes relies on Forest Service smoke jumpers to assist with the park’s remote fires.
 In return, the National Park Service sends its helicopter or engine to the Silver Gate or Cooke City areas, which are located on or adjacent to the Gallatin and Shoshone national forests.
 Since 2009, the park’s wildland engine has been staffed by both National Park Service and Forest Service firefighters.
 Programmable radios ensure communication between National Park Service and Forest Service dispatch, which improves firefighter safety.
-The National Park Service is also working with its partners to develop Community Wildfire Protection Plans to help plan and prepare for a wildland fire that may threaten homes.
+The National Park Service is also working with its partners to develop Community Wildfire Protection Plans to help plan and prepare for a wildfire that may threaten homes.

 Fire suppression in Yellowstone National Park began with the arrival of the US Army, which was placed in charge of protecting the park in 1886.
 The Army, which was in Yellowstone until 1918, successfully extinguished some fires in the belief that suppression would help save the forests.
 However, it is difficult to determine how much effect a small group of men could have had on overall fire frequency or the extent of fires in a large park without motorized vehicles or good roads.
 Fire suppression was most successful on the grasslands of the northern range, which were relatively accessible from the park headquarters in Mammoth Hot Springs.